xArmad/8-Ball_Game/README.md

 - With C++

 #### How to Run

-- Enter these prompts in terminal:
+Enter these commands in terminal:
 ```sh
 g++ app.cpp
 ./a.out